Fire and Blast Barriers

 Fire and Blast Barriers for Different Applications

-YENTE’s fire and blast barriers are custom-designed for use in various industrial, commercial, and government facilities.
+Yente’s fire and blast barriers are custom-designed for use in various industrial, commercial, and government facilities.

 Table: Industry-Specific Fire and Blast Barrier Applications